Brian Callahan

-Brian Callahan (born June 10, 1984) is an American professional football coach who most recently served as the head coach of the Tennessee Titans of the National Football League (NFL) from 2024 to 2025.
+Brian Callahan (born June 10, 1984) is an American professional football coach who is currently the quarterbacks coach and passing game coordinator for the New York Giants of the National Football League (NFL).
+He previously served as the head coach for the Tennessee Titans from 2024 to 2025.
 Before his hiring as a head coach, Callahan served as the offensive coordinator for the Cincinnati Bengals from 2019 to 2023.

-Callahan played college football for the UCLA Bruins and began his coaching career with the Denver Broncos in 2010 and was part of the team that won Super Bowl 50.
+Callahan played college football for the UCLA Bruins and began his coaching career with them as a graduate assistant.
+Callahan began serving with the Denver Broncos in 2010 and was part of the team that won Super Bowl 50.
 After the Broncos' Super Bowl victory, Callahan served as the quarterbacks coach for the Detroit Lions and Oakland Raiders.
 He is the son of NFL coach Bill Callahan.

 Early life and education

 Born in Champaign, Illinois, Callahan attended De La Salle High School in Concord, California, before attending the University of California, Los Angeles (UCLA), where he played for the Bruins as a quarterback and holder from 2002 to 2005.
 While at UCLA, Callahan earned a bachelor's degree in sociology in 2006 and a master's degree in education in 2008.